Spoil your senior cat.

 All products featured in this article were independently selected by our editorial team.

 November is National Adopt a Senior Pet Month, and it’s the perfect time to bring a senior cat into your home and spoil them during their golden years.
-Cats are classified as seniors when they are over 8 years old.
-Don’t let the term fool you though, many senior cats have a lot of life left in them, though are ready to settle down and be pampered.
-Check out these ways to spoil your cat, regardless of age:
+Check out these ways to spoil your cat, regardless of age.

 Give Them an Extra-Comfy Cat Bed

-Senior cats may come with some joint issues and movement may be more difficult, so having a comfy spot to lie down is the perfect way for a kitty to relax, especially if their new bed is strategically placed in a warm ray of sunshine.
+Senior cats may come with some joint issues, and movement may be more difficult, so having a comfy spot to lie down on is the perfect way for a kitty to relax, especially if their new bed is strategically placed in a warm ray of sunshine.

 For orthopedic beds, we like these: